dennisorellana2/Capstone_Project/README.md

 ### Academic Machine Learning project in Python

-The data analytics problem that I am analyzing is finding the top fraudulent job postion from three job boards datasets in 2019.
+The data analytics problem that I am analyzing is finding the top fraudulent job position from three job boards datasets in 2019.

 There are four parts of this project.